Top 10 Things to Do in Mykonos in 3 Days

 The beach of Kalo Livadi is not that well-known, and usually, locals go there.
 It has a fantastic beach and a great beach bar.
 It is better for lounging, relaxing and enjoying a quiet day on the beach.

-#6 Have lunch in Kiki’s Restaurant
+#6 Have lunch at Kiki’s Restaurant

 One of the best restaurants in Mykonos where you can taste some great food including spaghetti with seafood, lobsters, shrimps and amazing Greek fish.
 Kiki’s restaurant is a tiny restaurant in Agios Sostis Village in Mykonos.
-Unfortunately, you cannot reserve before going there so you will usually find people expecting to grab a table.
-There are usually up to 20 people waiting in the line to catch a table, so you will most probably have to wait from 15 to 30 minutes.
+Unfortunately, you cannot reserve before going there, so you will usually find people expecting to grab a table.
+There are usually up to 20 people waiting in the line to catch a table, so you will most probably have to wait for 15 to 30 minutes.
 Fortunately, the owner will treat you with rose wine and water, and you will be waiting in a beautiful place, without exposure to the sun and with a great look on the small non-touristic beach of Agios Sostis, so it is quite an enjoyable time to spend.